 Enrolment and attendance statistics

-New enrolment and attendance processes have been introduced from Term 1 2013 that provides a richer, more robust and highly validated data set.
-Due to these enhancements, 2013 represents a break in series and enrolment and attendance data cannot be compared to previous years.
+New enrolment and attendance processes were introduced in 2013 that provided a richer, more robust and highly validated dataset.
+Due to these enhancements, 2013 represents a break in series and therefore enrolment and attendance data prior to 2013 cannot be compared to 2013 or onwards datasets.

 Student enrolment and attendance:

 A summary profile of enrolment and attendance and data for each collection are available below: